Our Team

 Ella Békési

 Ella was born and raised in Budapest, Hungary.
 She then studied Archaeology and Cultural Heritage at University College London in the United Kingdom.
-She worked as an assistant in public and commercial archaeology as well as in the heritage sectors in the United Kingdom and Central America.
-Ella participated in the Lamanai Archaeology Project (LAP) in Belize, and has been assisting branches of the Belizean National Institute of Culture and History in numerous projects.
+In the past ten years, she has worked as an assistant in public and commercial archaeology as well as in the heritage sectors in the United Kingdom, UNESCO and Central America.
+Ella also participated in the Lamanai Archaeology Project (LAP) in Belize, and has assisted branches of the Belizean National Institute of Culture and History in numerous projects.

-Throughout the years, Ella witnessed the effect of social and economic issues related to archaeological and heritage preservation.
-Through her Masters research, she developed an interest in heritage education and inclusive and sustainable archaeological and cultural heritage preservation through tourism in Latin America.
+Throughout the years, Ella witnessed the direct connection between socio-economic and human rights challenges, archaeological conservation and safeguarding heritage.
+Through her Masters research, she developed an interest in heritage education and inclusive and sustainable archaeological and cultural heritage preservation through community engagement and youth involvement.
+Ella continues to work in informal learning and education.

 Me - DO Headshot 2 copy.jpg